 Create a draft email, attach the photos you want to store, and send the email.
-Only this time, you’re sending the email to yourself.
+Only this time, you send the email to yourself.
 If you have two email accounts, you can send them from one to the other.

 Once received, the attached photos are stored on your email server.
-You’ll be able to download them from any device.
-You can also create files and organize your emails so they don’t get lost or deleted accidentally.
+You can download them from any device.
+And you can organize emails so they don’t get lost or deleted accidentally.

-The problem with this system is that emails have a very limited capacity.
-You’ll only be able to attach a few photos to each email.
-If you want to store many photos in this way, you’ll be sending yourself a lot of emails.
+The problem with this system is that emails have very limited capacity.
+You can only attach a few photos to each email.
+If you want to store many photos this way, you’ll send yourself a lot of emails!

 You can turn your photo folders into zip files to reduce their size.
-It will allow you to send more information in each email.
+This allows you to send more information in each email.
 But it’s still very limited.

 5. Go Old School and Burn Your Photos to CD

 Put the matches down.
-We’re sure burning files to CDs will be a hazy memory for you, too!
-But saving files on a CD or DVD is a great way to backup photos.
+We’re sure burning files to CDs is a hazy memory for you, too!
+But saving files on a CD or DVD is a great way to back up photos.

 This storage system is far from perfect.
 You need to store the CDs carefully so they don’t get damaged.
 And they also take up space in your home or office.

 And, of course, you need to buy the CDs.
 It’s an additional cost you have to consider.
-Also, make sure your computer or laptop has a disk drive first!
+Plus, make sure your computer or laptop has a disk drive first!

 6. Print Your Favorite Photos and Put Them on Display